Wood fired ovens construction details

-Wood fired ovens hearth, dome, vent, flue, chimney, heat expansion, mortars, insulations, building plans.
+Wood fired ovens hearth, dome, vent, flue, chimney, heat expansion, mortars, thermal insulations and oven building plans.

 For a wood burning oven to work properly and efficiently there are few rules to be remembered and applied in practice.
 Once you go according these your pizza wood oven in action should be fine.
 I wrote "should be" because, e.g. if you forget to add a cement into mortar or work fast willy-nilly, you may miss some things.